podefr/louiseDB/PERFORMANCE.md

 | 3 | 7 | 8 | ~1035ms | ~6MB |
 | 4 | 1 | 1 | ~7000ms | ~85MB |

-1. Don't return whole store when calling a setter
+### Optimization 1.
+Don't return whole store when calling a setter

 Returning the whole store when calling a setter incurs an extra cost for serializing/deserializing between the child process and the caller.
 Returning true if the function succeeds instead of the whole store increase performance by ~30%.